Kawasaki, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you choose the necessary kind.
-The majority of adapters available online are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. It's important that you get the correct type.
+Many adapters available are just plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most locations.

 April